brennanbrown/old-blog/_posts/2016/2016-03-22-a-youthful-apology.md

 It taught me that if you truly love someone, you have to set them free.

+---

-<span>T</span>his isn’t to say that you should guard yourself away others.
+This isn’t to say that you should guard yourself away others.
 But you can’t take care of others unless you take care of yourself, first.
 Similarly, you must be honest with yourself before other people can put their trust in you.
 Be mindful of your actions, measure their consequences.

 You need to allow yourself to be vulnerable, open up to people about what’s truly going on in you.
 Take the risk of actually talking about the things you enjoy, even to total strangers.
 Toxicity in relationships rises from trying to hide things.

+---

 I’m sorry.